Servoy/servoy-navigation/README.md

 'servoy-navigation' is a Servoy Web Package containing a JQuery navigation and userbar.

+# Deprecated

+This component package has been deprecated.
+As navigation menu use the [sidenav](https://github.com/Servoy/servoy-extra-components/wiki/Sidenav) component of the [servoy-extra-components](https://github.com/Servoy/servoy-extra-components)

 # Getting started

-To add the Navigation Component package in your solution open the Servoy Developer IDE and download the Servoy Navigation Component from the Web Package Manager (the Web Package Manager is accessible from the context menu of the Web Components node of your solution).
+The Navigation Component is not downloadable anymore from the Servoy Package Manager.
+If you still would like to use this package, download the [servoy-navigation.zip](https://github.com/Servoy/servoy-navigation/releases/download/v.1.0.2/servoy-navigation.zip) from the release section and import the .zip file into the solution workspace using the context menu of the Web Components node of your solution or module.

 To use the latest source code clone the git repository and checkout the develop branch.
 Install the egit plugin for Eclipse to clone the repository and import the projects into the workspace.